- Contact Us

 Students writing their dissertation or thesis often feel stuck, overwhelmed, and isolated.

-A safe and confidential space for graduate students writing their thesis or dissertation to share their experiences and receive support.
-Focus on peer emotional support, goal setting and anxiety/stress management.
+Dissertation & Thesis Support Group is a safe and confidential space for graduate students writing their thesis or dissertation to share their experiences and receive support.

 May 18 - July 29